Guston-era/nasaimdb/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, without changing the .env file which was intentionally left unignored for evaluation purposes, you can run:

 ### `npm start`